SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

                                   in Section 5: Ice-style Color Theme Settings.
-                                  If no theme file is specified, then default colors will be used.
+                                  If no theme file is specified, then default colors will be used. menuOptClassicColors              Whether or not to use the classic Ice-style menu option colors.
+Valid options are true and false.
+If this option is set to false, then new colors will be used for Ice-style menu options.
+If this is set to true, then the classic Ice-style menu option colors will be used.
+Note that if this is set to false, the color setting SelectedOptionTextColor
+                                  won't be used.

 DCT colors
 ----------